arushi32588/FinPilot-X/README.md

 # FinPilot X: Your Finance AI Alter Ego!

 > GenAI + Multi-Agent Fintech System with ML + Human-in-the-Loop Safety + Gamified UX
-> 🛠️ Built for students & early earners to take control of their finances — smartly, securely, and collaboratively.
+> Built for students & early earners to take control of their finances — smartly, securely, and collaboratively.

 ---

-## 🔍 Project Overview
+## Project Overview

-**FinPilot X** is a real-time, AI-powered, multi-agent personal finance platform.
+**FinPilot X** is a real-time, AI-based, multi-agent personal finance platform.
 It acts as your **autonomous financial co-pilot**, helping you:

 - Track income and spending
 - Plan goals using natural language